-Presently, CCCO is celebrating the growth of old programs that have long been effective tools for our work towards holistic care of adults in the Skid Row community, as well as cultivating new partnerships and ministries that indeed makes it an exciting time to be around CCCO!
+Presently, CCCO is celebrating the growth of old programs that have long been effective tools for our work towards holistic care of adults in the Skid Row community, as well as cultivating new partnerships and programs that indeed make it an exciting time to be around CCCO!

-Consistent throughout all this history are still the same organizational commitments that guide all of programs: Kingdom-oriented transformational ministry that is community-based, relational, and holistic in nature, that is focused on reconciliation, justice, and renewal of individuals and communities in Los Angeles’ Skid Row.
+Consistent throughout all this history are still the same organizational commitments that guide all of our programs: inclusive, community-based, relational, and holistic in nature, that is focuses on hospitality, reconciliation, justice, and renewal for individuals and communities in Los Angeles’ Skid Row.